47 Labs redux.

 The second stage, with its inverting topology and active equalization is unusual in phono preamps.
 Buffered as it is here by an op-amp input stage, however, it's ideal.
 Unlike a non-inverting active stage the gain can fall below unity, allowing the RIAA curve to be traced accurately at high frequencies.
 With active equalization the signal is attenuated by the variable application of feedback rather than sampling only a portion of the available signal as with a passive stage.
 The benefit is higher overall gain and lower noise compared to a similar circuit with passive equalization.

 The mid-band gain of the second stage is roughly 0.6 R5/R3.
 As shown it is 33, or 30 dB.
 The gain of the first stage is R2/Rs, where Rs is the cartridge impedance.
 When using the OP27, the gain of the first stage should be set to about 45 dB ( R2 = 180 x Rs ) to get the stated total gain of 75 dB.
-For a 90 dB gain version, set the first stage gain to 60 dB ( R2 = 1000 x Rs ) and substitute a OP37 or similar decompensated op-amp instead of of the OP27.It has not been possible to get the high gain version of the phonoclone to work, though.
-Also, personally, I prefer to lower the first stage gain to 30 dB or thereabouts ( R2 = 30 x Rs ).
-Most people should have no problem just using the recommended R2 value of 1.5 kohms.
+For a 90 dB gain version, set the first stage gain to 60 dB ( R2 = 1000 x Rs ) and substitute a OP37 or similar decompensated op-amp instead of of the OP27.It has not been possible to get the high gain version of the phonoclone to work, though, and generally a lower first stage gain of 30 dB ( R2 = 30 x Rs ) is recommended as being easier to work with.
+Most people should have no problem just using the recommended R2 value of 1 kohms unless their cartridge has an impedance below 15 ohms.

 The phono preamplifier circuit is powered by regulated, low noise, split 12 V supplies.
 Normally the voltage regulation and filtering is placed on the same board as the phono circuit.
 The power transformer and rectifier diodes are typically in a separate chassis connected by an umbilical cable.
 The Construction Guide explains how to put everything together.